puppetlabs/puppetlabs-puppet_agent/README.markdown

 ##### `source`

-Alternate source from which you wish to download the latest version of Puppet.
-On the Windows operating system this is the absolute path to the MSI file to install, for example:
+Alternate source from which to download packages.
+For Windows agents, this may be a `http`, `https`, or `puppet` url, or an absolute path.
+For example:
 ``` puppet
   source => 'C:/packages/puppet-agent-1.7.0-x64.msi'
 ```

+Note: https sources do not support self-signed certificates.

 ##### `install_dir`

 The directory the puppet agent should be installed to.
 This is only applicable for Windows operating systems and when upgrading the agent to a new version; it will not cause re-installation of the same version to a new location.
-This must use backslashes for the path separator, and be an absolute path, for example:
+This must use backslashes for the path separator, and be an absolute path.
+For example:
 ``` puppet
   install_dir => 'D:\Program Files\Puppet Labs'
 ```